 Now we build some pretty sophisticated taxonomies for incoming and outgoing digital information and assets.
-How a digital asset taxonomy is designed and structured will be different for each company, but it should still follow conventions that will feel natural to your team.
-In Canto’s digital asset management system, you can create a taxonomy with keywords and tags.
+How a digital asset taxonomy is designed and structured will be different for each company and its particular business objectives, but should follow conventions natural to your team.
+In Canto’s digital asset management system, you can create a taxonomy via keywords and tags.
 Here’s how it works.

 Here’s a helpful way to think about it: